 As a part of the divorce proceedings, my ex and I decided to equally share the kids.
-This, I know, was the best for them.
+This, I knew, was the best for them.
 Every child needs both parents involved in their lives.
 There needs to be a mother figure to nurture the child in ways a father wasn’t designed for.
 A mother listens to her kids needs, teaches femininity (to her girls), shows patience by allowing her kids to learn from their mistakes, exemplifies purity through her actions and demonstrates self control by keeping her temper in check (among other things).
-I am not saying here that a father cannot be any of these to his child(except for the femininity part!).
-These attributes simply don’t fit our nature.
+I am not saying here that a father cannot be any of these to his child(ren) (except for the femininity part!).
+These attributes simply don’t fit into our nature.
 Just like most men would rather spend 8 hours at work than cook a meal.

 Most feminists today would stop right here and say that a mother figure is all a child needs.
-That is where they are very wrong.
+That is where they are very wrong!
 All children need a father (or father figure) in their lives just as much as they need a mother (or mother figure).
-In the same way, a father can enrich his children’s lives in ways the mother cannot.
+In the same way, a father can enrich his child(ren’s) lives in ways the mother cannot.
 A father shows stability in keeping routines or providing for the children, we are prayer leaders, we protect our family by locking doors or defending them from harm, and we teach our children morality, life skills and masculinity (to our sons!).
 Of course there are other ways we fathers influence our kid’s lives.
 And the same thing applies here.
 The mother can help out in some of these areas as well, just not to the extent that the father can.

 The mother/father roles should also not conflict with each other.
 For example, most of the time, I support the way my kid’s mother raises them.
 I don’t put the burden of discipline on her shoulders by saying, “Just wait until your mother hears about this!” or “I’m going to let your mother handle this,” In other words, I still consider her a “good mom” (she just wasn’t a good wife for a lot of our marriage).